studica/studica-docs-worldskills/source/index.rst

 Studica Robotics
 ================

 Welcome to the Studica Robotics documentation page.
-Here you will find lots of information and tutorials regarding WorldSkills and FIRST Training.
+Here you will find lots of information and tutorials regarding WorldSkills.

 .. toctree::
    :maxdepth: 1